bitcointranscripts/bitcointranscripts/bitcoin-explained/bitcoin-core-26-0-and-f2pool-s-ofac-compliant-mining-policy.md

 Speaker 1: 00:06:14

-No, But I guess you can write a patch that keeps things from going into your mempool.
+No, but I guess you can write a patch that keeps things from going into your `mempool`.
-I don't know if we have a way to get things out of your mempool once it's in there.
+I don't know if we have a way to get things out of your `mempool` once it's in there.

 Speaker 0: 00:06:24

-Anyways so Wangchun F2Pool was using a patch, maybe self-written, maybe not, to filter these transactions out of blocks to comply with the OFAC list.
+Anyways so Wang Chun F2Pool was using a patch, maybe self-written, maybe not, to filter these transactions out of blocks

+Speaker 1: 00:06:35

+Yes

+Speaker 0: 00:06:36

+To comply with the OFAC list.
 And now he's…
-Well,

 Speaker 1: 00:06:39

-we don't know if it was to comply with the OFAC list.
+Well, we don't know if it was to comply with the OFAC list.

 Speaker 0: 00:06:41

-Josh, why are you hedging everything so much?
+Sjors, why are you hedging everything so much?
 It's pretty obvious at this point, right?
 You did the analysis.